 It’s also a good idea to bring some Imodium or Pepto Bismol with you.
 If you do get Bali Belly it will help relieve the symptoms.

 Monkeys in Bali are entertaining but they can be aggressive.
 Where there are monkeys, don’t have valuables such as a phone out or any loose items hanging off you.
-Monkeys are thieves.
+Monkeys are thieves!

 They also hang around some beaches in South Bali so be cautious when leaving your bag on the beach unattended.
+I witnessed a monkey snatch a bag left unattended on the beach while its owner was in the ocean.
+The owner scrambled out of the water, chased the monkey, resulting in a rather amusing scene!

 Most places in Bali only take cash except for large businesses such as hotels and well-established restaurants.